sys-bio/artificial_random_signaling_network/docs/Using.rst

 --------------------------

-The Julia script on `GitHub <https://github.com/sys-bio/artificial_random_signaling_network/blob/master/Ground_truth_generation.jl>`_ is a concrete example with specific parameter values shown as below.
-Users can refer to it by assigning their own values with their certain demands or based on future biological data in hand.
+The Julia script on `GitHub <https://github.com/sys-bio/artificial_random_signaling_network/blob/master/Ground_truth_generation.jl>`_ is a concrete example with specific parameter values shown below.
+Users can refer to it by assigning their values to their certain demands or based on future biological data in hand.

 * "nSpeces" = 15, assigning the number of species as 15;